-- incentivise mobility modes to support an integrated transportation strategy
+- Incentivise mobility modes to support an integrated transportation strategy

 - Give your employment base convenient options to get to and from work

-Impacting the Built Environment
+Impacting the built environment

 From a transport perspective, the more you make a resource available under certain conditions, the more people will use it, resulting in greater congestion and ongoing issues as a response to the demand.
 Infrastructure, during the build phase, is no different.
 This phenomenon is called ‘induced demand’ and is providing organisations with an opportunity to benefit from a 3-tier approach to shared mobility.

-Reducing Single Occupancy Vehicle (SOV) travel during and post-development.
+Reducing single-occupancy vehicle (SOV) travel during and post-development.

 We are seeing an increase in interest for shared mobility technology platforms to provide new mechanisms for reducing single-occupancy vehicle travel.
-From a commercial perspective we are seeing highrise buildings requiring less parking and developers requiring more transportation management plans to unlock development approval.
+From a commercial perspective we are seeing high rise buildings requiring less parking and developers requiring more transportation management plans to unlock development approval.

 Mitigating induced congestion during the construction phase has been a topic partially addressed through workplace travel plans enforced by local governments during the development application process.

-Real-time data of vehicle movements and occupancy validation from shared mobility trips (balanced with the right incentives) now provides a real tangible solution to reducing vehicles on-site that may spill into the surrounding neighborhood during a project lifespan.
+Real-time data of vehicle movements and occupancy validation from shared mobility trips (balanced with the right incentives) now provides a real tangible solution to reducing vehicles on-site that may spill into the surrounding neighbourhood during a project lifespan.